Very weak solutions of quadratic Hessian equations: Definining the very weak solutions for quadratic Hessians

 \begin{Thm} Let $\Omega$ be a bounded simply-connected domain in $\C^n$.
 For any $ f \in L^p \left( \Omega \right) $ with $ p > n + \frac{1}{2}$ and any $ \beta < \frac{1}{1 + 2n} $ the $C^{1,\beta}$ very weak solutions to~\eqref{eq:MA-vw} are dense in $C^0 \left( \overline{\Omega} \right) $. \end{Thm}

 The proof is very similar as in the case of the real 2-Hessian announced recently in~\cite{LiQiu}.
-However we were able to achieve a better H\"{o}lder exponent thanks to a generalization of the kernel trick by Cao and Sz\'ekeleyhidi~\cite[Proposition 3.1]{CaoSzek19}.
+However we were able to achieve a better H\"{o}lder exponent thanks to a generalization of the kernel trick by Cao and Sz\'ekeleyhidi~\cite[Proposition 3.1]{CaoSzek19}, which in turn was motivated by the key proposition of~\cite{DIS18}.
 This generalization works (with slightly different proofs) for both real and complex 2-Hessian operators thus we may apply it to the analogus result in the real case to get an improvement of the result of Li and Qiu.
 Namely the following holds: \begin{Cor} Let $\Omega$ be a bounded simply-connected domain in $\R^n$.
 For any $ f \in L^p \left( \Omega \right) $ with $ p > \frac{2n + 1}{4} $ and any $ \beta < \frac{1}{1 + 2n} $ the $C^{1,\beta}$ the very weak solutions to

 are dense in $C^0 \left( \overline{\Omega} \right) $. \end{Cor}